aravindhsampath/aravindh.net/content/_index.md

 <p align="justify">

-I write about computers, notes on things I find interesting, and my wood working adventures.
+Welcome to my digital garden.
+I write about computers, my wood working adventures and anything that captures my fascination enough to obsess over for a time.

 </p>